 The first few times you drink quality matcha, the flavors may seem strange — especially if you’re expecting sweetness.
 This is normal.

-Most people need 3-5 sessions before they start appreciating matcha’s complexity.
+Many people find it takes 3-5 sessions before they start appreciating matcha’s complexity.
 It’s similar to developing a taste for dark chocolate or dry wine.

 Tips for newcomers: